AidanW-98/AidanMcKenzie/aidan-mckenzie/_posts/2024-07-12-fairytales-and-firesides.markdown

 Anyway - I'd be a generic dogsbody, filling in where needed for maybe a couple hours a day to help build the stage and maybe be pulled in as a bouncer when we open.
 These two days were spent living live on the slow.
 Sleeping well, spending the days reading, chatting, chilling, and spending the evenings at the fireside.
 I did maybe an hour of work in this time; patching holes in a wall.
 It almost sounds wholesome.

-We tried a couple staff nights out blah blah... (drag queen pub quiz).

 The fireside chats were an experience.
 It would be a thundering circus of excentric stories and improntu Irish folk songs, including a certain man who I shall call *Irish Buck* jumping with joy at telling his own tales, riddles, and jokes.
 There was me between it all pointlessly trying to have a normal conversation.
 I was even once on the hearing end of a haunting redention of the Pied Piper story featuring slavery, child traficking, and opium...
 And that was at 11am when I was looking for work.
 Everyone here is a character.
 I quite enjoyed this life.

 ## The Music Arrives: 26th & 27th June

 Wednesday is when the gates open and the festival starts.
 So I made the most out of it and I was floating through music stages, continuing random odd jobs, chilling, more music, more drinks, bit of raving, fireside chilling, music and repeat - in no particular order.
 We even met someone who is Steve Angello's mate and runs his label, and an artist who ghost-produces for Timmy Trumpet, Hybrid Minds, Gordon City and more (there's another secret out), while we were taking shade under a recycled plastic turtle.
-It was so strange seeing our peaceful green hills and colour stages now being swarmed with people and parties.
+It was so strange seeing our peaceful green hills and vibrant empty stage spaces now being swarmed with people and parties.

-So I'm actually quite against pop and chart music, but to my surprise Glastonbury was quite accomodating of this.
-Across this Wednesday and Thursday, I saw and have a lot of love for the following acts:
+So I'm actually quite against pop and chart music, but to my surprise Glastonbury was well accomodating to this.
+Across this Wednesday and Thursday I saw and have a lot of love for the following acts:

 - Afriquoi
 - Dance Class